wilgucki/php-csv/README.md

 $data = $reader->readLine();
 ```

-You can assigon only one converter per column.
+You can assign only one converter per column.

 **Examples**